- What we offer

 Under the programme the EIB can provide local banks with the following:

-The European Commission and the EIB are planning to launch the programme* in the second half of 2019.
-The EIB is looking for partners in Egypt, Jordan, Morocco and Tunisia to start preliminary discussions about a future cooperation.
+The European Commission and the EIB launched the programme* in 2021.
+The EIB is looking for partners in Egypt, Jordan, Morocco and Tunisia to start discussions about a future cooperation.

 Banks and other financial intermediaries should express their interest to participate in the programme by writing to the EIB Operations Directorate:

-This is a preliminary announcement of the programme.
+This is a non-binding announcement of the programme.
 Nothing contained therein shall be construed as creating any legal obligation neither for the European Commission nor for the EIB.
-The terms and conditions of the programme will be published in due course by the EIB on this website.